raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 ### implementing a deterministic finite automaton in javascript

+A Deterministic Finite Automaton is the simplest of all possible state machines: It can only store information in its explicit state, there are no other variables such as counters or stacks.[^sm]

-There are many ways to write DFAs in JavaScript.
+[^sm]: There are many ways to write DFAs in JavaScript.
 In [How I Learned to Stop Worrying and ❤️ the State Machine], we built JavaScript programs using the [state pattern], but they were far more complex than a deterministic finite automaton.
-For example, those state machines could store information in properties, and those state machines had methods that could be called.
+For example, those state machines could store information in properties, and those state machines had methods that could be called.<br/><br/>Such "state machines" are not "finite" state machines, because in principle they can have an infinite number of states.
+They have a finite number of defined states in the pattern, but their properties allow them to encode state in other ways, and thus they are not _finite_ state machines.

 [How I Learned to Stop Worrying and ❤️ the State Machine]: http://raganwald.com/2018/02/23/forde.html
 [state pattern]: https://en.wikipedia.org/wiki/State_pattern

-Such "state machines" are not "finite" state machines, because in principle they can have an infinite number of states.
-They have a finite number of defined states in the pattern, but their properties allow them to encode state in other ways, and thus they are not _finite_ state machines.

-A Deterministic Finite Automaton is the simplest of all possible state machines: It can only store information in its explicit state, there are no other variables such as counters or stacks.

 Since a DFA can only encode state by being in one of a finite number of states, and since a DFA has a finite number of possible states, we know that a DFA can only encode a finite amount of state.